-No, don’t think of fancy hotels, hostels.
-Don’t even imagine of Oyo or Airbnb.
 Shangarh is a place nestling in the aura of pureness and serenity of nature and is yet untouched by commercial tourism which is actually good.
 I hope it stays like this, a backpacker’s abode.
 So, where will you stay in Shangarh?
-Shangarh is mostly visited by solo travellers or backpackers.
+Shangarh is mostly visited by solo travelers or backpackers.
 And for your service, the local people have built homestays.
-Yes, there are a couple of homestays in Shangarh where you can go and stay at a nominal charge.
+Yes, there are a couple of local homestays in Shangarh where you can go and stay at a nominal charge.
+However, you can even stay in hostels like Zostel if you love to stay with travelers’ community.

 Where did I stay in Shangarh?